powsybl/powsybl-core/docs/simulation/security/limit-reductions.md

 When several duration criteria are specified, the limit reductions apply to each one.
 For instance, if both criteria `PERMANENT` and (`TEMPORARY` ; `EQUALITY`: 600) are defined, the limit reduction will apply to permanent limits and 600 s limits.

+### Operational limits groups selected

+The selected operational limits groups on which the limit reduction will be applied.
+The list is the list of he groups id.
+If the collection is empty, then the limit reduction will be applied to all operational limits groups.